TripsBrazilChapada dos Veadeiros

 • Community-based tourism: meals cooked by Kalunga host families and access fees that support the community directly.

 • Please note: the day-by-day plan below is the standard route.
-Exact timings, distances and the order of activities can change on the ground for weather, river levels or group pace, and your guides confirm the plan with you on arrival.
+Exact timings, distances, and the order of activities can change on the ground for weather, river levels, or group pace.
+The guides confirm the plan upon your arrival.

 Itinerary